This article applies to Team and Legacy editions.

 Also included on this page are three key configuration options relevant to the new Releases created within this Release Type:

-- Single Active Release - automatically Archive all other Releases within this Type
+- Single Active Release - automatically archives all other Releases within this Type

 - Single Notice - ensure only the most recent release is set as a Notice for this Release Type